Fredemus/va-filter/README.md

 # va-filter
-Virtual analogue filters modelled with Topology Preserving Transforms and solved with Newton's method. implemented as a VST2 in Rust, using [Vizia](https://github.com/geom3trik/VIZIA) for the GUI.
+Virtual analogue filters. implemented as a VST3 and Clap plugin in Rust, using [Vizia](https://github.com/geom3trik/VIZIA) for the GUI.

 ## circuits
 This plugin currently has 3 circuit models: